minhwanoh/SimExm/README.md

 #### Dependencies

 The code works in python2 exclusivly.
 It should be easy to convert to python3 but it's untested.
 I strongly suggest creating a virtual environment, with virtualenv or anaconda and then use the pip command above to install all the dependencies inside the environment.
-For instance, you can create a new evnironment "sim" by running:
+For instance, you can create a new environment "sim" by running:

 `conda create -n sim python`